One-Wayness in Quantum Cryptography: Preliminaries

 We use the standard notations of quantum computing and cryptography.
 We use $\secp$ as the security parameter. $[n]$ means the set $\{1,2,...,n\}$.
 For any set $S$, $x\gets S$ means that an element $x$ is sampled uniformly at random from the set $S$. $\negl$ is a negligible function, and $\poly$ is a polynomial.
 PPT stands for (classical) probabilistic polynomial-time and QPT stands for quantum polynomial-time.
 If we say that an adversary is QPT, it implicitly means non-uniform QPT.
 A QPT unitary is a unitary operator that can be implemented in a QPT quantum circuit.

 For an algorithm $A$, $y\gets A(x)$ means that the algorithm $A$ outputs $y$ on input $x$.
 In particular, if $x$ and $y$ are quantum states and $A$ is a quantum algorithm, $y\gets A(x)$ means the following: a unitary $U$ is applied on $x\otimes|0...0\rangle\langle0...0|$, and some qubits are traced out.
 Then, the state of remaining qubits is $y$.
 This, importantly, means that the state $y$ is {\it uniquely decided} by the state $x$.
 If $A$ is a QPT algorithm, the unitary $U$ is QPT and the number of ancilla qubits $|0...0\rangle$ is $\poly(\secp)$.
 If $x$ is a classical bit string, $y$ is a quantum state, and $A$ is a quantum algorithm, $y\gets A(x)$ sometimes means the following: a unitary $U_x$ that depends on $x$ is applied on $|0...0\rangle$, and some qubits are traced out.
 The state of the remaining qubits is $y$.
-We choose this picture if it is more convenient.
+This picture is the same as the most general one where $x$ is given as input, but we sometime choose this picture if it is more convenient.

 $\|X\|_1\coloneqq\mbox{Tr}\sqrt{X^\dagger X}$ is the trace norm. $\mbox{Tr}_\regA(\rho_{\regA,\regB})$ means that the subsystem (register) $\regA$ of the state $\rho_{\regA,\regB}$ on two subsystems (registers) $\regA$ and $\regB$ is traced out.
 For simplicity, we sometimes write $\mbox{Tr}_{\regA,\regB}(|\psi\rangle_{\regA,\regB})$ to mean $\mbox{Tr}_{\regA,\regB}(|\psi\rangle\langle\psi|_{\regA,\regB})$. $I$ is the two-dimensional identity operator.
 For simplicity, we sometimes write $I^{\otimes n}$ as $I$ if the dimension is clear from the context.
 For the notational simplicity, we sometimes write $|0...0\rangle$ just as $|0\rangle$, when the number of zeros is clear from the context.
 For two pure states $|\psi\rangle$ and $|\phi\rangle$, we sometimes write $\||\psi\rangle\langle\psi|-|\phi\rangle\langle\phi|\|_1$ as $\||\psi\rangle-|\phi\rangle\|_1$ to simplify the notation. $F(\rho,\sigma)\coloneqq\|\sqrt{\rho}\sqrt{\sigma}\|_1^2$ is the fidelity between $\rho$ and $\sigma$.
 We often use the well-known relation between the trace distance and the fidelity: $1-\sqrt{F(\rho,\sigma)}\le\frac{1}{2}\|\rho-\sigma\|_1\le\sqrt{1-F(\rho,\sigma)}$.